free-audio/clap-juce-extensions/README.md

 By far the best solution for CLAP in JUCE would be full native support by the JUCE team.
 Until such a time as that happens, this code may help you if you have a JUCE plugin and want to generate a CLAP.

+This version is based off of CLAP 0.25 and generates plugins which work in BWS 4.3beta1.

 ## Requirements and Issues

 Requirements:

-* Your project must use JUCE6 and CMake
+* Your project must use Juce6 or Juce7 and CMake

 Issues:

 * We support plugin creation only, not hosting.
 * We aim to have currently incomplete features set up as github issues before 1 Feb 2022
 * Many bus and parameter features are unsupported still
-* Synths using older deprecated JUCE APIs still don't work
+* Synths using older deprecated JUCE APIs may not work

 ## The "Forkless" approach and using this software